-The Lamborghini Espada was styled by Bertone.
-Design standards were of the highest - both inside and out.
+The Lamborghini Espada was designed by Bertone.
+Their styling standards were of the highest – both inside and out.
 Sitting pretty atop the tail lights, for example, was a clear glass panel.
-Not only was it a sweet visual flourish - it assisted with parking, too.
-The Espada's interior was state of the art.
+Not only was it a sweet visual flourish – it assisted with parking, too.
+An impressive blend, then, of form and function.
+The Espada\’s interior was state of the art.
 Its focal point was a control console, between the front seats.
-That - and a 'techie' dash - provided an aircraft-style array of dials and switches.
-And classic supercar though it was, the 4-seater Espada was far from cramped.
+The console – and \’techie\’ dashboard above it – housed an aircraft-type array of dials and switches.
+And – Sixties supercar though it was – the 4-seater Espada was far from cramped.

 The top-spec Espada was good for 155mph.
-The engine was a 4-litre V12.
-It sat beneath an alloy bonnet - pleasingly pierced by NACA ducts along the sides.
-A one-off 5-speed gearbox did the transmission honours.
+It was powered by a 4-litre V12.
+The motor sat beneath an alloy bonnet.
+Pierced NACA ducts adorned the front profile.
+Engineering-wise, a one-off 5-speed gearbox did shifting duty.

-The Espada's ride was pliant and smooth.
-That was aided by all round wishbone suspension - plus a wide track, and fat tyres.
-Overall handling was excellent.
-Power steering, and auto transmission were options on later models.
-The Espada was based on the 'Marzal' concept car.
-When the Espada was released - in 1968 - it set a new speed benchmark for 4-seater cars.
-In terms of both looks and engineering, then, the Lamborghini Espada was a genuine Italian masterpiece!
+The Espada\’s ride was pliant and smooth.
+That was aided by all round wishbone suspension – plus, a wide track and fat tyres.
+Overall, handling was excellent.
+Power-steering and auto transmission were options on later models.
+The Espada was based on the Marzal concept car.
+On its release – in \’68 – the Espada set a new speed benchmark for 4-seaters.
+So – in every automotive aspect – the Lamborghini Espada was a genuine Italian masterpiece!